U.N. says 850,000 to cross sea to Europe this year and next

 Noting that Europe has a population of half a billion, she added: “It is a manageable situation if the political will were there.”

-She also appealed for more aid for UN programs for displaced Syrians within the Middle East, saying funding problems were creating conditions that encouraged refugees to leave the camps for Europe.
+She also appealed for more aid for UN programmes for displaced Syrians within the Middle East, saying funding problems were creating conditions that encouraged refugees to leave the camps for Europe.

 The UN World Food Programme’s operation to feed Syrians costs $26 million a week, but it has cut rations to 1.3 million refugees due to a funding shortage, spokeswoman Bettina Luescher said.
 “Basically now the refugees are living on around 50 cents a day in those countries around Syria.”